 In part 2 of my interview with Devon Alexander, I get his thoughts on some upcoming interesting fights in the sport.
 Devon shares his views on Canelo vs. Golovkin and talks about who he’s favoring in the rematch.
-Alexander also gives his opinion on Joshua vs. Parker and if he thinks Parker is a serious threat.
+Alexander also gives his opinion on Joshua vs. Parker, which is expected to generate a lot of online betting.
 Additionally, Alexander speaks on the Pacquiao vs. McGregor rumors and talks about his own future.
 Here is what Devon Alexander had to say.

 Robert Brown: The first fight between Saul Alvarez and Gennady Golovkin was very close, who did you think won the first fight and what are your thoughts on the rematch?

 Devon Alexander: I think ‘GGG’ pulled it out, in my opinion.
 I think he had the cleaner punches and I think Canelo stayed on the ropes a little too much.
 In that fight I think Canelo gassed out in the later rounds.
 I thought Golovkin edged it out.
 In the rematch, I think it will be more action packed because I think both of them have something to prove.
 I have to go with Golovkin again on that.